-Guest post by Pitch Wars mentor and Bath Novel Award 2015 winning author CLARISSA GOENAWAN
+Guest post by debut novelist (Rainbirds Soho Press March 2018) and Bath Novel Award 2015 winner CLARISSA GOENAWAN

 Finding the right title for your manuscript can be tricky, but it’s so important.
 Would you prefer Trimalchio in West Egg or The Great Gatsby?
 Like it or not, readers judge a book by its title.